Ohio visits Eastern Michigan after Vander Plas’ 24-point game | WTOP News

 Ypsilanti, Michigan; Saturday, 3:30 p.m.
 EST

-BOTTOM LINE: Ohio faces the Eastern Michigan Eagles after Ben Vander Plas scored 24 points in Ohio’s 81-72 win against the Central Michigan Chippewas.
+BOTTOM LINE: Ohio faces the Eastern Michigan Eagles after Ben Vander Plas scored 24 points in Ohio’s 81-72 victory against the Central Michigan Chippewas.

-The Eagles are 7-3 on their home court.
-Eastern Michigan gives up 76.9 points and has been outscored by 5.9 points per game.
+The Eagles have gone 7-3 in home games.
+Eastern Michigan averages 13.7 turnovers per game and is 6-3 when it has fewer turnovers than its opponents.

-The Bobcats are 11-2 against MAC opponents.
-Ohio ranks third in the MAC giving up 66.7 points while holding opponents to 43.9% shooting.
+The Bobcats are 11-2 in conference games.
+Ohio ranks fourth in the MAC with 13.0 assists per game led by Mark Sears averaging 3.9.

 TOP PERFORMERS: Noah Farrakhan is averaging 15.8 points for the Eagles.
-Bryce McBride is averaging 11.9 points over the past 10 games for Eastern Michigan.
+Scott is averaging 12.1 points and 5.1 rebounds over the past 10 games for Eastern Michigan.

-Sears is averaging 19.7 points, 5.2 rebounds, 3.9 assists and 1.8 steals for the Bobcats.
-Jason Carter is averaging 13.3 points and 5.4 rebounds over the last 10 games for Ohio.

 LAST 10 GAMES: Eagles: 2-8, averaging 68.5 points, 28.5 rebounds, 10.8 assists, 6.0 steals and 3.3 blocks per game while shooting 43.2% from the field.
 Their opponents have averaged 76.6 points per game.